mathieu-benoit/hello-humanitec/docs/gke-advanced.md

 ```
 </details>

-## [PA-GCP] Create the Google Service Account to access the GKE cluster
+## [PE-GCP] Create the Google Service Account to access the GKE cluster

-As Platform Admin, in Google Cloud.
+As Platform Engineer, in Google Cloud.

 Create the Google Service Account (GSA) with the appropriate role:
 ```bash